NOAAS Rainier: Construction and characteristics

 Rainier can cruise at 12 knots.
 She is propelled by two three-bladed controllable-pitch propellers which are 8.5 ft in diameter.
 These are driven by two diesel engines.
 The two main propulsion engines are General Motors EMD LR-12-567-C, each of which produces 1,200 shaft horsepower.
 Electric power on board is provided by two diesel generators, each of which is capable of producing 300 kW.
 The generators are powered by MTU/Detroit Diesel 12V2000P82 engines.
 She also has a 75 kW emergency generator.
 The ship has a 200 horsepower bow thruster for improved maneuverability.

 The ship's tanks hold 107,000 USgal for diesel fuel, giving Rainier an unrefueled range of 5,898 nautical miles.

 Rainier has 14 single-person staterooms, 13 double staterooms, and 6 four-person bunk rooms, giving her a total berthing capacity of 64.
 The ship is equipped with an officers' wardroom, officer's mess, technician's mess, crew mess, galley, gym, laundry facilities, and an infirmary.
 Rainier has a laboratory of 240 sqft to support oceanographic observations and diving operations.

 The deck equipment features a large crane aft and two bow-mounted fixed cranes.
 This equipment gives Rainier a lifting capacity of up to 5,000 lb.
 She originally had an A-frame aft, but it was removed during a major refit in 2010 in favor of a Rolls-Royce Group ODIM Brooke Ocean MVP200 Moving Vessel Profiler for underway sound velocity determination during mapping missions.

-She carries a Kongsberg EM710 multibeam sonar, and a variety of other conductivity, temperature, and water and bottom sampling instruments to map and characterize the ocean.
+She carries a Kongsberg hull-mounted EM2040 and EM304 multibeam sonar, and a variety of other conductivity, temperature, and water and bottom sampling instruments to map and characterize the ocean.

 The ship carries four survey launches for shallow water work.
 They were built by All American Marine at its Bellingham, Washington shipyard.
 They are constructed of welded aluminum.
 The launches are 28 ft long.
 They can cruise at 24 knots driven by a single propeller powered by a Cummins QSC 8.3 liter 490-hp Diesel engine.
 Each of these survey launches is equipped with a Kongsberg EM2040 multibeam sonar for mapping purposes.
 Rainier also carries four other smaller boats to support dive operations and shore operations.

-Rainier's crew varies with her mission, but her maximum complement is 13 NOAA Corps commissioned officers/mates, 4 US Coast Guard licensed engineers, 6 unlicensed engineers, 16 deckhands, 10 survey crew, 4 stewards, 1 electronics technician, and 1 maintenance person, plus up to 8 scientists.
+Rainier's crew varies with her mission, but her maximum complement is 13 NOAA Corps commissioned officers/mates, 4 United States Coast Guard licensed engineers, 6 unlicensed engineers, 16 deckhands, 10 survey crew, 4 stewards, 1 electronics technician, and 1 maintenance person, plus up to 8 scientists.

-The ship is named for Mount Rainier in Washington State.